Battle of Ongulumbashe: Battle

 On the 26th of August 1966, seven Alouette III helicopters, each carrying a six man assault team, took off from Ruacana and flew north towards Ongulumbashe.
 The helicopters deposited the combined force of South African police and paratroops at pre-determined locations around the camp.
 A gun-battle ensued between the insurgents, entrenched around the camp, and the security forces.
 The South Africans quickly overpowered the insurgents at the camp, killing 1, wounding 1, and capturing 8.
 A short follow-up operation was then launched in which another insurgent was killed.
 At least 2 insurgents were known to have escaped the battle.

 Aftermath

 Despite the South African's success, the battle did not immediately stop SWAPO activities in Ovamboland.
 From the remainder of 1966 and into 1967, SWAPO would carry out a number of attacks, including arson and the murder of tribal headmen.
-However, by September 1967 8 insurgents had been killed and 59 captured.
-These losses effectively curtailed SWAPO operations in Ovamboland until the early 1970s but small scale SWAPO attacks and infiltrations did take place.
+However, by September 1967, 8 insurgents had been killed and 59 captured.
+These losses effectively curtailed SWAPO operations in Ovamboland until the early 1970s.
+However, small scale SWAPO attacks and infiltrations continued to take place.